 - Two-day workshop before the programme begins

-- Meeting the volunteer’s partner teacher prior to Term 1 commencing
+- Meeting the volunteer’s partner teacher prior to commencing in the classroom

 - Approximately 20 or 40 hours supporting teachers in the classroom (2 hours per week for 10 weeks, ideally for two terms.
 One term is possible).
 Travel to and from school requires additional time

-- One hour debrief meeting at the end of the first term of volunteering
+- One hour debrief meeting at the end of the volunteering experience

 A few volunteers are needed as mentors, rather than classroom partners.
 In this case, the role requires only weekly phone or video calls and occasional classroom visits.
 Mentor volunteers still need to attend the two-day workshop.

 Volunteer Training Workshop